cloudposse/terraform-aws-security-group/README.md

 happen for subtle reasons.
 Most commonly, using a function like `compact` on a list will cause the length to become unknown (since the values have to be checked and `null`s removed).
 In the case of `source_security_group_ids`, just sorting the list using `sort` will cause this error.
+(See [terraform#31035](https://github.com/hashicorp/terraform/issues/31035).)
 If you run into this error, check for functions like `compact` somewhere in the chain that produces the list and remove them if you find them.